smileidentity/smile-identity-core-js/README.md

 The **ID Api Class** lets you performs basic KYC Services including verifying an ID number as well as retrieve a user's Personal Information.
 It has the following public methods:
 - submit_job

-The **Signature Class** allows you as the Partner to generate a sec key to interact with our servers.
+The **Signature Class** allows you as the Partner to generate a sec_key or a signature to interact with our servers.
 It has the following public methods:
 - generate_sec_key
 - confirm_sec_key
+- generate_signature
+- confirm_signature

 The **Utilities Class** allows you as the Partner to have access to our general Utility functions to gain access to your data.
 It has the following public methods:
 - get_job_status